Punic Wall Interpretation Center – Cartagena, Spain

 Common Complaints

-- Small museum — some visitors expect more exhibits
+- Small museum with limited exhibits

 Final Thoughts